particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### BLE.getProvisioningStatus 2024-03-20

+The BLE.getProvisioningStatus method is now documented.

 ### Incorrect LTE M1 bands 2024-03-19

 The datasheets for the B402/B404 and BRN402/BRN404 listed the wrong LTE Cat M1 bands.
 The list of supported bands should be 2, 4, 5, 12, 13.